danlmarmot/ansible-role-consul/ReadMe.md

 1. Install Vagrant, Virtualbox, and Ansible
 1. Change your directory into 'examples'
-1. Run the 'install_role_requirements.sh' script.
-This add any additional role dependencies.
 1. Run 'vagrant up' to bring up the VM.

 #### Verifying the Consul UI